What is my address?

 Platteville, WI 53818-3354

 How do I connect my computer to the network?

 Please visit the ResNet website for current requirements and information.
-A computer lab is provided in each residence hall for the convince of our residents.
-Each lab houses 5 PCs connected to the internet and a laser printer located at the hall's main desk.
+A computer lab is provided in each residence hall for the convenience of our residents.
+Each lab houses 3-5 PCs connected to the internet and a laser printer located at the hall's main desk.

 What do I need to bring for check-in?